astep-aau/aSTEP-frontend/docs/src/content/docs/group-11/frontend.md

 title: Frontend Documentation
 description: Detailed documentation for the Group 11 frontend application and backend integration
 ---

-# Frontend Documentation

 The Group 11 frontend is a Next.js-based web application that provides an interactive map interface for travel time estimation in Harbin, China.
-Users can select start and end points on a map, specify departure or arrival times (arrival time is future work!), and receive optimized routes with accurate travel time predictions.
+Users can select start and end points on a map, specify departure times, and receive optimized routes with accurate travel time predictions.
+The application uses a Next.js API route to proxy requests to the Elessar backend for enhanced security and flexibility.

 ## Overview